meteor/meteor/content/data-loading.md

 However, we can write publications that are properly reactive to changes across collections.
 To do this, we use the [`reywood:publish-composite`](https://atmospherejs.com/reywood/publish-composite) package.

 The way this package works is to first establish a cursor on one collection, and then explicitly set up a second level of cursors on a second collection with the results of the first cursor.
+The package uses a query observer behind the scenes to trigger the subscription to change and queries to re-run whenever the source data changes.

 ```js
 Meteor.publishComposite('Todos.inList', function(listId) {